• Skip to main content

 I have the endorsement and my roof is damaged.
 What do I do next?

 First, make sure your adjuster is aware that you have the FORTIFIED endorsement.
 Next, find a contractor who can install a FORTIFIED Roof.
 If that’s not possible, engage a FORTIFIED Evaluator to help you and your roofing contractor through the re-roofing and documentation process.
-These professionals know the required upgrades and understand the documentation needed in order to get a FORTIFIED designation (typically required for insurance discounts and mitigation credits).
+These professionals know the required upgrades and understand the documentation needed to get a FORTIFIED designation (typically required for insurance discounts and mitigation credits).

 What is a FORTIFIED designation?